Microsoft-US-OCP-Conversational-AI/Conversational-AI-Attach-Play/README.md

 1. How to use QNA maker to create multi-turn knowledge base
 1. How to use Bot Framework Composer to build a code free Bot
 1. Understand the Azure AI services within Bot Solution (LUIS, Direct Line Speech)
-1. Publish your BOT into Azure and Embedded into our sample web Application
+1. Publish your Bot into Azure and Embedded into our sample web Application
-1. Integrate your BOT into Microsoft Teams which enables human interactions Teams Channel
+1. Integrate your Bot into Microsoft Teams which enables human interactions Teams Channel
-1. Integrate your BOT with Azure Communication Services which enables human interactions via phone, videos, and SMS
+1. Integrate your Bot with Azure Communication Services which enables human interactions via phone, videos, and SMS
-1. Implement DevOps pipeline best practices
+1. Implement DevOps best practices
 1. Extend the bot with Azure Data Services to enable advanced ML and big data capabilities.
 (Optional)

 ## Challenges